Vermont Skiing Fondue

 1 tablespoon Kirsch (a clear brandy distilled from black cherries)

-1 Fuji apple, cored and sliced, leave skin
+1 Fuji apple, cored and sliced, leave skin, optional

-1 large sourdough boule, cut into 1 inch blocks
+1 large artisanal boule, cut into 1 inch blocks (day old best), warmed

 1. Rub the inside of a heavy saucepan with the garlic.
 Discard the garlic.